getify/You-Dont-Know-JS/scope-closures/ch7.md

 onSubmit();
 ```

 In this program, the inner `onClick(..)` function holds a closure over the passed in `cb` (the provided event callback).
-That means that `checkout()` and `trackAction()` function expression references are held via closure (and cannot be GC'd) for as long as these event handlers are subscribed.
+That means the `checkout()` and `trackAction()` function expression references are held via closure (and cannot be GC'd) for as long as these event handlers are subscribed.

-When we call `onSubmit()` with no input on the last line, all event handlers are unsubscribed, and the `clickHandlers` array is reset.
-Once all click handler function references are discarded, all closures of  `cb` references to `checkout()` and `trackAction()` are discarded.
+When we call `onSubmit()` with no input on the last line, all event handlers are unsubscribed, and the `clickHandlers` array is emptied.
+Once all click handler function references are discarded, the closures of  `cb` references to `checkout()` and `trackAction()` are discarded.

-When considering the overall health and efficiency of the program, the call to unsubscribe an event handler when it's no longer needed can be even more important than the subscription!
+When considering the overall health and efficiency of the program, unsubscribing an event handler when it's no longer needed can be even more important than the initial subscription!

 ### Per Variable or Per Scope?